GorGylka/FREESTOR/README.md

 ___________________________
 # How to use:

-Run [FREESTOR] to choose and download Game, Then run [Game Install] to install downloaded game.
+Run [FREESTOR] to choose and download and install pkg.
 That's it.
 ___________________________
 # Limitations: